Puaison/Candy-Crash-By-Terminal/README.md

    - When combined, they trigger specific effects:

-     - Row-destroying candy (represented by = in the terminal): destroys the entire row where it is located.
+     - **Row-destroying candy** (represented by symbol '=' in the terminal): destroys the entire row where it is located.

-     - Column-destroying candy (represented by | in the terminal): destroys the entire column where it is located.
+     - **Column-destroying candy** (represented by symbol '|' in the terminal): destroys the entire column where it is located.

 ## Class Diagram
 <p align="center">